ssssage/ElixirHand-eCommerce/README.md

 To see what options are available run the following command dotnet dev-certs https -h  and then dotnet dev-certs https -t

+# Recreating Migrations
+In case you want to use your own database or you dont want existing database then recreate migrations by following simple steps
+Step 1 ==> at solutions level use the the following command to drop the database dotnet ef database -p Infrastructure -s API

+Step 2 ==> Remove the existing migrations dotnet ef migrations remove -p Infrastructure -s API

+Step 3 ==> Add new migration
+dotnet ef migrations add -p Infrastructure -s API -o Data/Migrations